-1. Go to Settings > Authentication > Portal.
-Click > to enable Portal and load the following page.
+Select a site from the drop-down list of Organization.
+Go to Settings > Authentication > Portal.
+Click to enable Portal and load the following page.

 2. Select the SSIDs and LAN networks for the portal to take effect on and configure basic parameters.